andrasq/node-qhttp/Readme.md

 qhttp
 =====

 Simple, fast, low overhead utility for making http requests.

+A convenience wrapper to simplify using `http` but keep the common use cases fast.
-Similar to `request` and, optionally, `restify` jsonClient, but 2x faster making back-to-back calls.
+Similar to `request`, but without the added complexity and 2x faster making back-to-back calls.

 Included